 A second possible concern in the previous specifications is that the firms being compared may have different occupation structures.
-Two otherwise comparable firms may structure their internal hierarchy in a different fashion: if for instance a firm has an inefficiently large number of managerial positions relative to technical ones compared to other firms in its industry, and those managerial positions are harder to fill with suitable employees, it is likely to end up both with lower productivity and lower JAQ, creating a spurious correlation between the two variables.
+Two otherwise comparable firms may structure their internal hierarchy differently: if, for instance, a firm has an inefficiently large number of managerial positions relative to technical ones compared to other firms in its industry, and those managerial positions are harder to fill with suitable employees, it is likely to end up both with lower productivity and lower JAQ, creating a spurious correlation between the two variables.
 To address this issue, Panel B of Table 5 reports the estimates of the following specification:

-$$y{ft} = \theta_0 + \theta_1 J A Q{ft} + \theta_2 F{ift} + \theta_3 Z{ft} + \lambda_t + \gamma_h + u{ft}$$ (2)
+$$y{ft} = \theta_0 + \theta_1 JAQ{ft} + \theta_2 F{jft} + \theta_3 Z{ft} + \lambda_t + \gamma_h + u{ft}$$ (2)

-where $y{ft}$ is log(sales/employees), value added per employee or operating return on assets, $F{jft}$ is the fraction of workers in firm f assigned to job f in year f; f are the characteristics of firm f in year f, namely their age, family firm status, state-owned status, listed firm status, an indicator for the presence of a human resources (HR) manager, its log number of employees and its log of total assets; f are year dummies, and f are 2-digit-industry dummies.
-In columns 1, 2 and 3 of Panel B this specification is estimated omitting the firm characteristics f while in columns 4, 5 and 6 these are also included.
-The results are qualitatively similar to those in Panel A: the estimated coefficients of f drop in magnitude, but remain positive and statistically significant in columns 1, 2, 4 and 5.
+where $y{ft}$ is log(sales/employees), value added per employee or operating return on assets, $F{jft}$ is the fraction of workers in firm f assigned to job j in year t; $Z{ft}$ are the characteristics of firm f in year t, namely their age, family firm status, state-owned status, listed firm status, an indicator for the presence of a human resources (HR) manager, its log number of employees and its log of total assets; $\lambda_t$ are year dummies, and $\gamma_h$ are 2-digit-industry dummies.
+In columns 1, 2 and 3 of Panel B this specification is estimated omitting the firm characteristics $Z{ft}$ , while in columns 4, 5 and 6 these are also included.
+The results are qualitatively similar to those in Panel A: the estimated coefficients of JAQ drop in magnitude but remain positive and statistically significant in columns 1, 2, 4, and 5.
 A third possible source of omitted variable bias is that firms with higher JAQ may feature higher-quality workers, irrespective of the job they are allocated to.
-Thus, in Panel C of Table 5 we augment specification (2) with the workers' characteristics included in the machine learning algorithm, averaged across all workers employed in firm f in year t.
-In columns 1, 2 and 3 we control for year effects, occupation structure and workers' characteristics.
+Thus, in Panel C of Table 5, we augment specification (2) with the workers' characteristics included in the machine learning algorithm, averaged across all workers employed in firm f in year t.
+In columns 1, 2, and 3, we control for year effects, occupation structure, and workers' characteristics.
 Columns 3, 4, and 5 also add industry dummies and firm characteristics.
-The coefficient of JAQ remains positive and statistically significant also in these very conservative specifications, even though in some of them it drops further in magnitude.
+The coefficient of JAQ remains positive and statistically significant also in these very conservative specifications, even though in some of them, it drops further in magnitude.